edwintye/edwintye.github.io/_posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

     return self.artifacts.model.predict(df)
 ```

-This gives you the ability to run predictions against a csv file directly and reply via an api
+Using `DataframeInput()` gives you the ability to run predictions against a csv file directly
-where the payload is a array of (array or) values.
-For a customer facing api, it is recommended
+and reply via an api where the payload is an array (of array) or values.
+For a customer facing
-to accept a well&ndash;defined json object rather than arbitrary arrays of numbers for exposition.
+api, it is recommended to accept a well&ndash;defined json object rather than arbitrary arrays
+of numbers (which is what `DataframeInput()` allows) for better exposition.

 Let's ignore the fact that a migration is one of the best time to rethink how the product should
 work, and we probably want to create an api from scratch.
 The simplest approach would be to do
 straight translation from a csv to a json object &mdash; take the csv headers as keys.
-Now our client can be as simple as
+Now our wrapper client can be as simple as

 ```python
 import pandas, requests